DNAbased/PyFFAME/db_version/README.md

 # PyFFAME (Fast and Flexible Allelic MPRA Designer)

+# This version expects you to set up your own variant data base, containing information on variants per rsID.
+For the non-DB version, check the main repository.

 A tool for extremely quick and customizable design of multi-allelic MPRA (massively parallel reporter assays)

 ## Dependencies